 ……

+10043 option 1:

 An MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams NSS that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.
+The Tx Nss and Rx Nss in the EMLMR Supported MCS And NSS Set subfield of the most recent EML Operating Mode Notification frame sent by the non-AP MLD shall be set to a value greater than the Tx Nss and Rx Nss of each EMLMR link as defined in 35.15(PPDU format, BW, MCS, NSS, and DCM selection rules), 35.9 (Operating mode indication), and 26.9 (Operating mode indication). (#10043)

+10043 option 2:

-An MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams NSS that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.……
+An MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams NSS that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.
+The Tx Nss and Rx Nss in the EMLMR Supported MCS And NSS Set subfield of the most recent EML Operating Mode Notification frame sent by the non-AP MLD shall be set to a value greater than the Tx Nss and Rx Nss of at least one EMLMR link as defined in 35.15(PPDU format, BW, MCS, NSS, and DCM selection rules), 35.9 (Operating mode indication), and 26.9 (Operating mode indication). (#10043)

+……

+Which option do you support to address CID 10043 in 11-22/1504r4?

+Option 1

+Option 2

+Abstain

+44 Option1, 16 Option2, 11 Abstain

 When a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
-If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode after MLD association, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0 to enable or disable EMLMR mode, respectively.
+If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to enable or disable EMLMR mode (#12876)after MLD association with an AP MLD that sets its EMLMR Support subfield to 1(#12876), then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0, respectively.(#12876)

 ……

-After successful transmission of the EML Operating Mode Notification frame from the non-AP STA affiliated with the non-AP MLD to an AP affiliated with an AP MLD, the non-AP STA and the AP initialize the transition timeout timer with the Transition Timeout subfield value in the EML Capabilities subfield of the Basic Multi-Link element received from the AP.
-The transition timeout timer begins counting down from the end of the PPDU containing the immediate response to the EML Operating Mode Notification frame.
+(#12684)After successful transmission of the EML Operating Mode Notification frame from the non-AP STA affiliated with the non-AP MLD to an AP affiliated with an AP MLD, the non-AP STA initializes the transition timeout timer with the value in the Transition Timeout subfield of the Basic Multi-Link element received from the AP MLD.
+After transmitting Ack solicited by the EML Operating Mode Notification frame from a non-AP STA affiliated with the non-AP MLD, the AP MLD initializes the transition timeout timer with the value in the Transition Timeout subfield of the Basic Multi-Link element announced by the AP MLD.
+The transition timeout timer begins counting down from the end of the PPDU containing the Ack solicited by the EML Operating Mode Notification frame.
 The AP should send an EML Operating Mode Notification frame for confirming the mode switch at the AP MLD side to the non-AP STA with EML Control field set to the same value as EML Control field in the received EML Operating Mode Notification frame from the non-AP STA before the transition timeout expires.

 ……